isemae/lsty/README.md

 ### No More Messy Download Folder!

-Organize your directory and simplify your file management.

-"lusty" manages folders with source-keyword-target triplets.
-Each source path corresponds to a shell path when its keyword-target pair is added.
+"lusty" simplifies file management by source-keyword-target triplets.
+The source path is a shell path when its keyword-target rule is added.
-Your current shell path will always be one of the source paths, so you don't have to bother inputting paths.
+Because your current shell path will always be one of the source paths, means you don't have to bother inputting source, target paths every time.

 Just command, keyword, one target path(if you need).